Russia hits Kyiv with missiles; Putin warns West on arms

 “These troops are poorly equipped and trained, and lack heavy equipment in comparison to regular Russian units,” the intelligence update said, adding that the move “indicates a desire to limit casualties suffered by regular Russian forces.”

+World Health Organization officials warned last month about the threat of cholera and other infectious diseases in Mariupol.

+Also Sunday, Ukrainian President Volodymyr Zelenskyy traveled to the Zaporizhzhia region in the southeast, which is partly under Russian control.
+He received a battle report, thanked troops and met with refugees in what was only his second public visit outside the Kyiv area since the war began.

-Far from the battlefield, Ukraine’s national soccer players are hoping to secure a World Cup spot when the team takes on Wales later Sunday in Cardiff.
+Far from the battlefield, Ukraine’s national soccer players missed out on qualifying for a World Cup spot, losing 1-0 to Wales in an emotionally charged match in Cardiff.
+Back home, some Ukrainians gathered in bars to watch the game.

-On the diplomatic front, Russian Foreign Minister Sergey Lavrov was heading to Serbia for talks with President Aleksandar Vucic, followed by a visit to Turkey on Tuesday, where the war in Ukraine is expected to be a key topic.

-Turkey has been trying to work with U.N. and the warring countries to clear the way for Ukrainian grain to be exported to Turkish ports, though no deal appeared imminent.
+Associated Press journalists David Keyton and Hanna Arhirova in Kyiv contributed to this report.